MDhopate/Toxic-Sarcastic-Comment-Classifier/README.md

 - **Cross-Validation:** Performed K-fold cross-validation to improve generalization and avoid overfitting.
 - **Confusion Matrix Analysis:** Detailed analysis of false positives and false negatives to optimize model thresholds.

----

 ## 🌱 Future Improvements
 - **Multi-Language Support:** Extend the classifier to handle comments in multiple languages.
 - **Contextual Understanding:** Integrate advanced contextual NLP models, such as GPT-based classifiers.
 - **Real-Time Deployment:** Deploy the classifier as a real-time service using Flask or a cloud platform (AWS/GCP).
 - **User Feedback Loop:** Implement a feedback loop mechanism to allow continuous improvement via user inputs.

----

 ## 💡 Acknowledgments
 Special thanks to:
 - **Kaggle Community:** For providing access to toxic comment datasets.
 - **OpenAI and Hugging Face:** For NLP resources and model repositories.
-- **My Professors and Peers:** For feedback during development and evaluation.
 - **Scikit-learn and TensorFlow Developers:** For creating the libraries that made this project possible.

 Feel free to explore the project and contribute via GitHub! 😊